radiantearth/stac-api-spec/fragments/filter/README.md

 - Simple CQL (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/simple-cql`) - defines the query language used for the `filter` parameter defined by Filter

 This STAC Filter extension extends the Filter conformance class such that these parameters also apply to the STAC Item Search resource (/search).
+The OAFeat Filter conformance class already requires that these parameters work for GET requests to the Items resource (/collections/collectionId/items).
+POST with a JSON body to the Items resource is not supported, as POST is used by the Transactions Extension for creating Item objects.

 Additional, the implementation must support at least one of "CQL Text" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-text`) or "CQL JSON" (`http://www.opengis.net/spec/ogcapi-features-3/1.0/req/cql-json`).
 It is recommended that (at least) GET requests support CQL Text and POST requests support CQL JSON.